truenas/middleware/docs/userguide/freenas_contribute.rst

 * If you are running the latest version, use the search feature to see if a similar issue already exists.
 If one does, do not create a new issue.
 Instead, add a comment to the existing issue if you have additional information to add.

-If a similar issue does not already exist, keep the following points in mind as you create a new issue:
+If a similar issue does not already exist, click the "New issue" tab and complete the following information.
+Note that you  will need to register for an account, confirm your registration email address, and be logged in before you can create a new issue.

 #.
-You will need to register for an account, confirm you registration email address, and be logged in before you can create a new issue.

-#.
 In the Tracker drop-down menu, select *Bug* if you are reporting a bug or
     *Feature* if you are making a feature request.

 #.
 In the "Subject" field, include descriptive keywords that describe the issue.
-This is useful for other users who search for a similar problem.
+This is useful to other users when searching for a similar problem.

 #.
 In the "Description" section, describe the problem, how to recreate it, and include the text of any error messages.
 If you are requesting a feature,
     describe the benefit provided by the feature and, if applicable, provide examples of other products that use that feature or the URL of the homepage for the software.

 #.
+Select the FreeNAS® version you are running in the "Seen in" drop-down menu.

+#.
 If you would like to include a screenshot or log of your configuration or error, use the "Browse" button next to the "Files" field to upload the file.

 #.
 Leave all of the other fields at their default values as these are used by developers as they take action on the issue.

 #.
 Press the "Preview" link to read through your ticket before submitting it.
 Make sure it includes all of the information that someone else would need to
     understand your problem or request.
-Once you are satisfied with your ticket, click the "Create Ticket" button to submit it.
+Once you are satisfied with your ticket, click the "Create" button to submit it.

-An email will automatically be sent to the address you used when registering whenever a comment or action occurs on your issue.
+An email will automatically be sent to the address you used when registering which contains a copy of the new issue.
+If necessary, check your SPAM filter and allow emails from no-reply@ixsystems.com.
+Additional emails will be sent whenever a comment or action occurs on your issue.

 .. _Localize: